 at any time in the future) in any way connected with the Contract and that it has taken reasonable measures to prevent subcontractors, agents or any other Third Parties, subject to its control or determining influence, from doing so.

-Paragraph 2: The Parties agree that, at all times in connection with and throughout the course of the Contract and thereafter, they will comply with and that they will take reasonable measures to ensure that their subcontractors, agents or other Third Parties, subject to their control or determining influence, will comply with Part I of the ICC Rules on Combating Corruption 2011, which
+Paragraph 2: The Parties agree that, at all times in connection with and throughout the course of the Contract and thereafter, they will comply with and that they will take reasonable measures to ensure that their subcontractors, agents or other Third Parties, subject to their control or determining influence, will comply with the ICC Rules on Combating Corruption 2023 , which

 is hereby incorporated by reference into the Contract, as if written out in the Contract in full.

-Paragraph 3: If a Party, as a result of the exercise of a contractually-provided audit right, if any, of the other Party’s accounting books and financial records, or otherwise, brings evidence that the latter Party has been engaging in material or several repeated breaches of the provisions of Part I of the ICC Rules on Combating Corruption 2011, it will notify the latter Party accordingly and require such Party to take the necessary remedial action in a reasonable time and to inform it about such action.
-If the latter Party fails to take the necessary remedial action, or if such remedial action is not possible, it may invoke a defense by proving that by the time the evidence of breach(es) had arisen, it had put into place adequate anti- corruption preventive measures, as described in Article 10 of the ICC Rules on Combating Corruption 2011, adapted to its particular circumstances and capable of detecting corruption and of promoting a culture of integrity in its organisation.
+Paragraph 3: If a Party, as a result of the exercise of a contractually-provided audit right, if any, of the other Party’s accounting books and financial records, or otherwise, brings evidence that the latter Party has been engaging in material or several repeated breaches of the provisions of the ICC Rules on Combating Corruption 2023, it will notify the latter Party accordingly and require such Party to take the necessary remedial action in a reasonable time and to inform it about such action.
+If the latter Party fails to take the necessary remedial action, or if such remedial action is not possible, it may invoke a defense by proving that by the time the evidence of breach(es) had arisen, it had put into place adequate anti- corruption preventive measures, as described in Article 11 of the ICC Rules on Combating Corruption 2023 , adapted to its particular circumstances and capable of detecting corruption and of promoting a culture of integrity in its organisation.
 If no remedial action is taken or, as the case may be, the defense is not effectively invoked, the first Party may, at its discretion, either suspend the Contract or terminate it, it being understood that all amounts contractually due at the time of suspension or termination of the Contract will remain payable, as far as permitted by applicable law.

 Paragraph 4: Any entity, whether an arbitral tribunal or other dispute resolution body, rendering a decision in accordance with the dispute resolution provisions of the Contract, shall have the authority to determine the contractual consequences of any alleged non-compliance with this ICC Anti-Corruption Clause.